 SRS uses the North Augusta Material Recovery Facility (NA-MRF) to recycle office paper and municipaltype waste.
-In addition, SRS contracts with a third party to shred and recycle sensitive office paper.
+In addition, SRS contracts with a vendor to shred and recycle sensitive office paper.
 SRS continues to work with NA-MRF to enhance the process to attain and improve upon a 50% recovery rate.
 SRS continues to monitor this waste stream for opportunities to recycle materials.
+Overall, waste generation was down in FY 2020 relative to FY 2019 (579 metric tons versus 843 metric tons, respectively), likely due to employee teleworking in response to the COVID-19 pandemic.
+Similarly, with more teleworking, the Site generated only 4 metric tons of sensitive office paper in FY 2020, compared to 103 metric tons in FY 2019.
+This had a significant impact on the recycling rate of 48% in FY 2020, which is below the 50% recovery rate goal.

 Other waste streams at SRS include construction and demolition (C&D) debris and universal waste.
 C&D debris includes waste generated from constructing, remodeling, repairing and deconstructing buildings, roads, bridges, and drainage and sewage systems.
 This debris is often concrete, asphalt, glass, metal, plastic, and land-clearing scrap.
-SRS works to improve the diversion rate of waste streams from the C&D landfill.
-For example, SRS continues concrete and asphalt recovery and recycles rubble from scraping and repaving roads onsite.
-The Site otherwise would treat the rubble as waste and send it to the onsite C&D landfill.
-SRS uses some of this recovered material for beneficial reuse both onsite to improve secondary roads and offsite to improve county roads.
-Universal waste include batteries, mercury-containing equipment, and light bulbs.
-It must be recycled when generated by businesses, otherwise the waste must be sent to a RCRA-permitted facility.
-Table 2-2 breaks down the recycled waste amounts for 2019.
-Please note that amounts are reported for calendar year 2019 to be consistent with waste minimization reporting to SCDHEC.
+SRS has improved the diversion rate of waste streams from the C&D landfill by initiatives such as recycling nonradioactive scrap metal, scrap furniture, and used storage drums.
+Universal waste includes batteries, mercury-containing equipment, and light bulbs.
+It must be recycled when generated by businesses, otherwise the waste must be sent to a Resource Conservation and Recovery Act-permitted facility.
+Table 2-2 breaks down the recycled waste amounts for FY 2020.